The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 The assault on Fort Sumter and subsequent call for troops provoked several Upper South states to join the Confederacy.
 In total, eleven states renounced their allegiance to the United States.
 The new Confederate nation was predicated on the institution of slavery and the promotion of any and all interests that reinforced that objective.
 Some southerners couched their defense of slavery as a preservation of states’ rights.
 But in order to protect slavery, the Confederate constitution left even less power to the states than the U.S. Constitution, an irony not lost on many.

 Shortly after Lincoln’s call for troops, the Union adopted General-in-Chief Winfield Scott’s Anaconda Plan to suppress the rebellion.
 This strategy intended to strangle the Confederacy by cutting off access to coastal ports and inland waterways via a naval blockade.
 Ground troops would enter the interior.
 Like an anaconda snake, they planned to surround and squeeze the Confederacy.

-In May 1861, General Benjamin F. Butler went over his superiors’ heads and began accepting fugitive slaves who came to Fort Monroe in Virginia.
-In order to avoid the issue of the slaves’ freedom, Butler reasoned that runaway slaves were “contraband of war,” and he had as much a right to seize them as he did to seize enemy horses or cannons.14 Later that summer Congress affirmed Butler’s policy in the First Confiscation Act.
+In May 1861, General Benjamin F. Butler went over his superiors’ heads and began accepting freedom-seeking escapees who came to Fort Monroe in Virginia.
+In order to avoid answering whether these people were free, Butler reasoned called them “contraband of war,” and he had as much a right to seize them as he did to seize enemy horses or cannons.14 Later that summer Congress affirmed Butler’s policy in the First Confiscation Act.
 The act left “contrabands,” as these runaways were called, in a state of limbo.
-Once a slave escaped to Union lines, her master’s claim was nullified.
+Once an enslaved person escaped to Union lines, her enslaver’s claim was nullified.
 She was not, however, a free citizen of the United States.
 Runaways lived in “contraband camps,” where disease and malnutrition were rampant.
 Women and men were required to perform the drudge work of war: raising fortifications, cooking meals, and laying railroad tracks.
-Still, life as a contraband offered a potential path to freedom, and thousands of slaves seized the opportunity.
+Still, life as a contraband offered a potential path to freedom, and thousands of enslaved people seized the opportunity.